parthh001/parthh001/README.md

-# Hey, I'm Parth 👋
+Hey, I'm Parth👋

 I am a 3 year undergrad pursuing B.tech in Information Technology @Vishwakarma Institute of Technology, Pune

 In a phase of learning aggressively, building publicly, and experimenting with ideas that feel both useful and futuristic.